Three Simple Ways to Combat Your Writer's Ego (with guest writer Emma Welsh)

 No matter what solution you find that works for you and your ego, I advise you to go easy on yourself.
 Banishing your ego for good is incredibly difficult, so any small steps you can take to minimize its hold on you are ones to cherish and celebrate!

-These tips are so useful!
-A huge thank you to Emma for stopping by to share here knowledge with us both today and on Monday.
+A huge thank you to Emma for stopping by to share her knowledge with us, both today and on Monday.
 If you haven't yet checked out her amazing work over at emwelsh.com, what are you waiting for?

 And as always, if you have any questions or tips of your own for conquering the writer's ego, don't hesitate to join in the conversation in the comments below!